-This year’s Curatorial Incubator starts Friday, September 11, 2020, on-line with an Instagram Live introduction by emerging curator Madeline Bogoch at 7pm EDT followed by the first title in her program, The Innocents by Jean Paul Kelly.
+Starting Friday, October 23, 2020, with an Instagram Live (vtapevideoart) introduction by emerging curator Sanjit Dhillon at 7pm followed by the first title in her program, forgive me for speaking in my own tongue – 4 mins and 12 secs before entering melancholy by Erika DeFrietas.

 This year’s Curatorial Incubator, taking place in these (as we say) unprecedented times, is a bit of a different beast.
 Example: this year we invited eight incubatees to each make a program that responds to the theme of Living In Hope, the largest number of participants since the very first Curatorial Incubator in 2002, where 8 participants selected a single title each.
 This year, there are no in person screenings in our space, no live introductions by the curators, no live q & a with the audience.
 But in keeping with the restrictions of COVID-19, we are taking the entire program on-line, unrolling one title per week with an on-line Zoom conversation at the end of each program featuring the curator and the artists.